RoSPA diploma

 Has it been re-sprayed?
 If so, was it crashed?

-Was it used on track days? check underneath footrests for wear
+Was it used on track days?
+Check underneath footrests for wear

-up?
+warmed up?

 away